 The start of the month is a great time to budget for the month ahead.
 You can figure out how much you need to spend on bills and grocery’s etc. With your remaining money you can work out how much you want to save and how much you want to spend.

 I love a good book and I always give myself one or two books to read every month.
 I like to mix it up with a self-development book and a fiction book.
 Try to pick out at least one book at the beginning of the month.

 10. Clean Out Your Refrigerator

-Give your fridge a little extra love at the start of the month.
+Stay super organised at the beginning of each month by cleaning out your refrigerator.
 Spend just 15 minutes clearing out those items that are expired.
 From this exercise you will get a good idea of what items you need and you will be able to plan your meals more effectively using what you already have.